About the College

 - Unique hands-on learning opportunities - The college is located in an urban agricultural center with close proximity to both production agriculture and processing.
 This provides unique and marketable “hands-on” experience for students involved in research projects and industry internships.

-- The NDSU Beef Cattle Research Complex is one of four of its caliber in North America and the only one of its type at a land grant university.
-The facility allows research to be conducted in a number of areas of beef production including nutrition, reproductive physiology, genomics, cattle management and production, pre-harvest food safety, animal behavior, environmental management, nutrient management and meat sciences and carcass quality.
+- Superior facilities - The North Dakota Agricultural Experiment Station (NDAES) has outstanding facilities for high quality research.
+Students who are involved with research programs can gain valuable experience at these facilities.
+The NDSU Beef Cattle Research Complex is one of four of its caliber in North America and the only one of its type at a land grant university.
+The facility allows research to be conducted in a number of areas of beef production including nutrition, reproductive physiology, genomics, cattle management and production, preharvest food safety, animal behavior, environmental management, nutrient management and meat sciences and carcass quality.
+The NDAES Greenhouse Complex provides advanced research opportunities in plant breeding, genetics, horticulture, entomology, plant pathology, plant nutrition and associated disciplines.
+Graduate student research uses state-of-the-art technology in collaboration with top-ranked scientists and educators involved in cuttingedge research.

-- The NDSU Commodity Trading Laboratory is a sophisticated new learning environment and the first of its kind that specializes in agricultural commodities.
+- State-of-the-art teaching facility - The NDSU Commodity Trading Laboratory is a sophisticated learning environment and the first of its kind that specializes in agricultural commodities.
 The facility, which includes state-of-the-art information sources, trading software and analytical tools, provides students with hands-on learning experiences in commodity trading, marketing, logistics and risk management.